 Keeping the bedroom clear from clutter will also make the bedroom more peaceful.
 Maintaining the right temperature for sleeping will also create a calmer effect.

-For people who have extra trouble winding down at night time, meditating or practising mindfulness in your bedroom can be a useful tool to relax.
+For people who have extra trouble winding down at night time, meditating or practicing mindfulness in your bedroom can be a useful tool to relax.
 Listening to calming music or recordings of natural sounds such as rain or a crackling fire is another great idea to make the bedroom a more restful space for sleeping.